Niacin - Powerwirkstoff für Körper- und Hautzellen

 What it can do:

-According to a 12-week, double-blind, placebo-controlled, left-right randomized clinical study from 2004, topical (i.e. externally applied) niacinamide was able to visibly reduce yellowing, wrinkling, red spots and hyperpigmentation of aging facial skin (see Int J Cosmet Sci.
+According to a 12-week, double-blind, placebo-controlled, left-right randomized clinical trial from 2004, topical (i.e. externally applied) niacinamide visibly reduced yellowing, wrinkling, red spots, and hyperpigmentation of aging facial skin (see Int J Cosmet Sci.
 2004 Oct;26(5):231-8. doi: 10.1111/j.1467-2494.2004.00228.x.).

-Niacin Niacinamide Anti-Aging Hyperpigmentation Melasma Strengthening the skin barrier
+Niacin Niacinamide Anti Aging Hyperpigmentation Melasma Strengthening the skin barrier

 Niacin Niacinamide Cosmetics Anti-Aging Hyperpigmentation Melasma

-• reduce the depth of wrinkles
+• to reduce the depth of wrinkles

-• strengthen the skin barrier
+• to strengthen the skin barrier

-• improve the moisture content of the skin
+• improve skin moisture content

-Forest Rhapsody Barrier Warrior Ceramide Serum
+Forest Rhapsody Barrior Warrior Ceramide Serum

 Sources: